Notes on Theory of Distributed Systems: Asynchronous systems

 The interpretation of Algorithm~\ref{alg-client} is that the client sends \ClientServerRequest (by adding it to its \Outbuf) in its very first computation event (after which it does nothing).
 The interpretation of Algorithm~\ref{alg-server} is that in any computation event where the server observes \ClientServerRequest in its \Inbuf, it sends \ClientServerResponse.

 We want to claim that the client eventually receives \ClientServerResponse in any admissible execution.
 To prove this, observe that: \begin{enumerate} \item After finitely many steps, the client carries out a computation event.
-This computation event puts \ClientServerRequest in its \Outbuf. \item After finitely many more steps, a delivery event occurs that delivers \ClientServerRequest to the server.
-This causes the server to send \ClientServerResponse. \item After finitely many more steps, a delivery event delivers \ClientServerResponse to the client, causing it to process \ClientServerResponse (and do nothing, given that we haven't included any code to handle this response). \end{enumerate}
+This computation event puts \ClientServerRequest in the message buffer between the client and server. \item After finitely many more steps, a delivery event occurs that delivers \ClientServerRequest to the server.
+This causes the server to send \ClientServerResponse. \item After finitely many more steps, a delivery event delivers \ClientServerResponse to the client, causing it to process \ClientServerResponse. \end{enumerate}

 Each step of the proof is justified by the constraints on admissible executions.
 If we could run for infinitely many steps without a particular process doing a computation event or a particular message being delivered, we'd violate those constraints.